 Despite the province’s promises, education cuts as well as changes to the autism funding have led to layoffs including nearly 200 secondary school teachers in the Peel District School Board (PDSB), 54 elementary teachers with the Upper Grand District School Board in Guelph, 35 teaching positions with the Kawartha Pine Ridge District School Board, 111 teachers with the Lambton-Kent District School Board, with more projected.

-Elsewhere, more teachers have been declared surplus or redundant, including 369 teachers in PDSB, 96 teaching positions with the Greater Essex County District School Board, 42 high school teachers in the Hamilton-Wentworth Catholic District School Board, 80 consultants, special assignment teachers, and specialists with the Hamilton-Wentworth District School Board.
+Elsewhere, more teachers have been declared surplus or redundant, including 369 teachers in PDSB, 121 high school teachers (half of their teachers) in the Near North School Board, 96 teaching positions with the Greater Essex County District School Board, 42 high school teachers in the Hamilton-Wentworth Catholic District School Board, 80 consultants, special assignment teachers, and specialists with the Hamilton-Wentworth District School Board.
 Additionally, Global News reported on a memo revealing that about 1,000 high school teachers in Toronto have had their positions declared surplus as a precaution for potential budget cuts.
 Others are also in job limbo as school boards wait for more details from the government about whether there will be funding for their positions or not.

 What do the proposed changes mean for students?

 Fewer teachers obviously means larger class sizes and fewer classes across the province.
+Already, students in Mississauga are seeing fewer course options and their electives cut.
 As well, teachers’ unions argue that to compensate for certain classes that are smaller by necessity—for example, technology classes that have limited equipment, or arts classes with lower enrolments—other courses will have to increase in size to maintain the required average.
 (In other words, to keep smaller specialized classes, schools would have to have larger general classes.)

 Larger class sizes mean students will receive less support and one-on-one time from teachers.
 There are also concerns about the mandatory high school online courses (the new plan doesn’t specify what kind of courses those will be, only that students must take four), as researchers have pointed out that administrators are often tempted to fill those classes with more students because they aren’t limited by space.
 And unions argue that overloading teachers with too many students—whether it’s in classrooms or via e-learning—will decrease the quality of education.